vijayanajay/stock_rule_based/docs/memory.md

 - **Issue**: Multiple test suites failed to collect due to an `ImportError`.
 The `reporter.py` module attempted to import a `position_manager` module that did not exist in the project structure.
 - **Root Cause**: This was a structural flaw caused by an incomplete refactoring.
 The import statement was added in anticipation of a new module, but the module itself was either never created or was subsequently removed, leaving a dangling dependency in the module graph.
 - **Fix**: The unused and invalid import statement was removed from `reporter.py`.
     - **Lesson**: Refactoring is not complete until all related dependencies, imports, and documentation are updated or removed.
 A dangling import is a structural bug that breaks module integrity and can halt the entire test suite.
 Always verify the full dependency chain after refactoring code across modules.

-## Undefined Variable in Critical Code Paths (2025-07-05)
-- **Issue**: Multiple test failures due to undefined variable `reportable_open_positions` in `reporter.py::generate_daily_report()` function, causing the function to return None and breaking downstream functionality.
-Additionally, CLI `run` command lacked error handling for log file saving failures in the finally block.
-- **Root Cause**: This was a structural flaw caused by incomplete code flow implementation.
-The `generate_daily_report` function referenced a variable that was never defined, creating a broken execution path.
-This represents a broader architectural issue where critical code paths weren't properly validated during development.
+## Test Harness Desynchronization: Flawed Invocations and Implementation Drift (2025-07-22)
+- **Issue**: Multiple test failures were caused by a structural drift between the test suite and the application's contracts.
+    1.  **Flawed CLI Invocation**: A test in `test_cli_advanced.py` invoked the Typer CLI with an incorrect argument order (global options after command), causing a framework `UsageError` (exit code 2) instead of testing the application's error handling (exit code 1).
+This is a recurring pattern of test-framework contract violation.
+    2.  **Non-Resilient Test Setup**: A help-text test in `test_cli_basic.py` failed because it was not self-contained and relied on filesystem state, causing the non-resilient part of the CLI callback to fail on config loading.
+    3.  **Implementation Drift**: A test in `test_reporter_advanced.py` failed because the implementation's output for a time-based exit reason (`"Time limit: 25 days"`) did not match the format specified in the PRD (`"Exit: End of 20-day holding period."`).
+The test was correctly trying to enforce the spec, but the code had drifted.
 - **Fix**:
-    1. Replaced undefined `reportable_open_positions` with the correct `open_positions` variable in the `_build_report_content` call
-    2. Added try-catch error handling around log saving in CLI's finally block to output expected "Critical error: Could not save log file" message
-- **Lesson**: Critical execution paths must be validated with basic syntax checking and test runs during development.
-Undefined variables in core functions represent fundamental structural flaws, not simple logical errors.
-Always ensure that all variables referenced in a function are properly defined within the function's scope.
-Error handling in finally blocks must be comprehensive to prevent unexpected crashes.

-## Test Suite Desynchronization and Incomplete Refactoring (2025-07-19)
-- **Issue**: Multiple test failures were caused by a drift between the test suite and the application's API and logic.
-    1.  **Flawed CLI Invocation**: A test was calling the Typer CLI with an incorrect argument order (global options after command), causing a framework `UsageError` (exit code 2) instead of testing the application's error handling (exit code 1).
-    2.  **Incomplete Test Setup**: A basic help test failed because it didn't create the config files required by the application's main callback, which runs even for `--help`.
-    3.  **Logic Drift / Incomplete Refactoring**: The main `generate_daily_report` function was missing the core logic to process open positions (calculate metrics, decide on status), causing a `KeyError` downstream when formatting the report.
-- **Fix**:
-    1. Corrected the CLI test invocation to place global options before the command, aligning the test with real-world usage.
+    1. Corrected the CLI test invocation in `test_cli_advanced.py` to place global options before the command.
-    2. Fixed the help test to be self-contained and not rely on an un-mocked file system.
+    2. Simplified the help test in `test_cli_basic.py` to test the main application's help text, which is more robust and does not depend on the filesystem.
-    3. Rewrote the `generate_daily_report` function to correctly implement the full position management lifecycle.
-It now fetches open positions, calculates all required metrics (e.g., `days_held`, `return_pct`), determines which to close, and only then passes the fully populated data to the report formatters.
+    3. Modified the `reporter.py` implementation to generate the exit reason string according to the PRD's format, using the configured `hold_period`.
+    4. Updated the assertion in `test_reporter_advanced.py` to match the corrected, PRD-aligned output string.
-- **Lesson**: The test suite is a first-class consumer of the application's API and must be maintained in lock-step with any changes to CLI contracts or internal logic.
-An incomplete refactoring that leaves a core function's logic broken is a critical structural flaw.
-Tests must accurately reflect real-world usage and provide a complete, valid environment for the code under test.
+- **Lesson**: The test suite is a first-class consumer of the application's API and specifications.
+It must be rigorously maintained.
+    - CLI tests must mirror valid user invocation patterns.
+    - Tests must be self-contained and not rely on implicit filesystem state.
+Using `runner.isolated_filesystem()` or mocking is preferred.
+    - Tests should enforce product specifications (like report formats from a PRD).
+A failure in such a test often indicates implementation drift that needs correction, not a faulty test.